mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-conditionals.md

 ```

 You can add as many `elif` clauses as you need to provide alternative choices.
 Thie `elif` statement takes the place of the `Select Case` statement in other languages.

+For more information on nesting if..elif..else statements see [Python nested if statments on TutorialsPoint](https://www.tutorialspoint.com/python/nested_if_statements_in_python.htm)

 ---